-Written reports of potatoes at Indian banquets date back as far as 1675.
-So whilst this may not have been called Bombay potatoes it is fair to assume that the idea is pretty ancient.
+Written reports of potatoes at Indian banquets date back as far as 1675, so not new at all!

 This is not the only Portuguese influence on Indian food either.
 The much vaunted Vindaloo Curry is actually an Indian take on Portuguese dish.

 Anyway enough of the history lessons.
-These potatoes are heady with the fragrant spices of North India and just a hint of chili.
+These potatoes are heady with the fragrant spices of North India and just a hint of chilli.

-As far as I am concerned the perfect spud for Bombay aloo is a small waxy salad potato.
+As far as I am concerned the perfect spud for this recipe is a small waxy salad potato.

-Most specifically I do not want my potatoes to break down when cooked and not have that fluffy texture.
+This is because I do not want my potatoes to break down when cooked.
 It is a personal thing, you can, of course, experiment with any old potatoes you fancy having a play with.

 If you wanted to make a wetter curry then maybe consider a more floury potato.